Apu889/FFF/README.md

 # FFF
 Firefox are going worse since they introducing WebExtension and making up that sexy Australis look for being like an Edge's doppleganger including those boxy ugly tabs.
-I don't like the Photon UI at all so i made this.
-This is **unfinished** UI rework and looks bit weird on FF58 higher - i don't care.
+This new Photon UI are very unpleasant in my eyes, so i made this.
+This is **unfinished** UI retouch and looks bit weird on FF58 higher - i don't care.

 # UI Changes
 Default look: